Barack Obama: Post-presidency (2017–present)

 On March 4, 2022, Obama won an Audio Publishers Association (APA) Award in the best narration by the author category for the narration of his memoir A Promised Land.
 On April 5, Obama visited the White House for the first time since leaving office, in an event celebrating the 12th annual anniversary of the signing of the Affordable Care Act.
 In June, it was announced that the Obamas and their podcast production company, Higher Ground, signed a multi-year deal with Audible.
 In September, Obama visited the White House to unveil his and Michelle's official White House portraits.
 Around the same time, he won a Primetime Emmy Award for Outstanding Narrator for his narration in the Netflix documentary series Our Great National Parks.

 In 2022, Obama opposed expanding the Supreme Court beyond the present nine Justices.

 In March 2023, Obama traveled to Australia as a part of his speaking tour of the country.
 During the trip, Obama met with Australian prime minister Anthony Albanese and visited Melbourne for the first time.
-Obama was reportedly paid more than $1 million for two speeches.

-In October 2023, during the Gaza war, Obama declared that Israel must dismantle Hamas in the wake of the Hamas-led attack on Israel.
+In October 2023, during the Gaza war, Obama declared that Israel must dismantle Hamas in the wake of the October 7 attacks.
 Weeks later, Obama warned Israel that its actions could "harden Palestinian attitudes for generations" and weaken international support for Israel; any military strategy that ignored the war's human costs "could ultimately backfire."